az4mary/business_review/projects/zyne-homepage/patch/property-page-overhaul.md

 3. **Verify Generation:** Ensure the CLI output ends with "Generated homedetail/7101-wendemere-st-houston-tx-77088/index.html with 9 copied image(s)" (or however many images currently exist).
 4. **Push to CI/CD:** Commit the file to `main` with a descriptive message: `feat(ui): implement 11-point property layout hardening patch`.

-5. **Run Automation:** Execute the `.github/workflows/capture-zyne-property-fullpage.yml` GitHub action manually.
+---

-## Part 4: Mandatory Developer Report Format
+## Part 3: Mandatory Developer Report - Layout Patch Implementation

-Have the developer reply back to you using exactly this format upon completion:
+⚠️ Open the file "D:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\patch\property-page-overhaul-report.md” and write report.
+Reply `DONE` in the chat conversation after you have updated the file with your comment.

 ```text
 ## Layout Patch Implementation Report